ElektraInitiative/libelektra/doc/API.md

 ## Elektra Initiative Overview ##

-Elektra provides a universal and secure framework to store configuration parameters in a global, hierarchical key database.
-The core is a small library implemented in C. The plugin-based framework fulfills many configuration-related tasks to avoid any unnecessary code duplication across applications while it still allows the core to stay without any external dependency.
-Elektra abstracts from cross-platform-related issues with a consistent API, and allows applications to be aware of other applications' configurations, leveraging easy application integration.
+Elektra serves as a universal and secure framework to access configuration parameters in a global, hierarchical key database and provides a mature, consistent and easily comprehensible API.
+Its modularity effectively avoids code duplication across applications and tools regarding configuration tasks.
+Elektra abstracts from cross-platform-related issues and allows applications to be aware of other applications' configurations, leveraging easy application integration.

-See the [Readme](/README.md) for more information.
+See the [readme](/README.md) for more introduction.
 See the [glossary](/doc/help/elektra-glossary.md) for the used terminology.

 ## API Docu ##

-This document occupies with the API implementation, documentation, internals and plugins.
+This document main goal is to describe the API.
+It covers:

+- external C-API (See Modules above), which are the essential core parts
+- C++-API (See Data Structures above) from a direct binding to high-level functionality, such as mounting functionality
+- plugins API
+- all other documentation of Elektra (See Related Pages)

 On the one hand it gives an overview and an introduction for developers using Elektra, on the other hand it gives an informal descriptions what methods must and may provide